 In the summer of 1994, Providence College restructured its governing body to a two-tier structure: a Corporation and a Board of Trustees (web site).Read the PC Articles of Incorporation

 The 12-member Corporation is the body that has the ultimate authority to exercise control over ownership of property, to promulgate and amend the by-laws, to accept or reject the recommendation for election to the Presidency of the College by the Board of Trustees, and to elect members of the Corporation and of the Board of Trustees.The Corporation is comprised of four ex officio members and eight other individuals elected by the Corporation, four Dominican Friars and four lay persons.
-The ex officio members are: the Provincial of the Province of St. Joseph, the elected leader of the Dominican Order for the eastern region of the United States; the Roman Catholic Bishop of the Diocese of Providence; the President of the College; and the Chairman of the Board of Trustees.The terms of office of the Bishop, the President, the Provincial and the Chairman of the Board of Trustees are co-terminus with the respective incumbency of each.
+The ex officio members are the Provincial of the Province of St. Joseph, the elected leader of the Dominican Order for the eastern region of the United States; the Roman Catholic Bishop of the Diocese of Providence; the President of the College; the Executive Vice President/Treasurer and the Chair of the Board of Trustees.The terms of office of the Bishop, the President, the Provincial and the Chair of the Board of Trustees are co-terminus with the respective incumbency of each.
 The term of all other members is four years.

 National Board of Overseers Overview (PDF)

 The College President is the chief executive of the institution.
-The President's Cabinet, consisting of the Executive Vice President and seven vice presidents as well as the President, is the primary organizational vehicle by which the College is administered.
+The President's Cabinet, consisting of the President, Executive Vice President/Treasurer and six vice presidents, is the primary organizational vehicle by which the College is administered.
 The Cabinet typically meets weekly to discuss major administrative issues and make policy decisions.
 Responsibility for implementing Cabinet decisions rests with the appropriate vice president and/or the College President.